 Burn injuries caused by accidents can be excruciatingly painful.
 Depending on the severity and the location of the burn injury, a victim could suffer lifetime complications.
 Some victims even suffer death as a result of the burns.
 Many people do not realize how common burn injuries are in the United States.
 The American Burn Association estimates that 486,000 Americans seek treatment in hospitals for burn injuries every year.
 If you have suffered a burn injury caused by another person or business’ negligence, you may be entitled to compensation.
-Contact the Manchester-based Ward Law Group today to schedule your free case evaluation.

 How Common are Burn Injuries in the United States?